All Episodes

 Hello.

-How are you doing today, Russia?
+How are you doing today, Rush?

-I'm a rank and file union member myself.
+I'm a rank-and-file union member myself.

 I have been for over 29 years now.

-And I mean, all we get is a decent wage, we get health insurance and a pension.
+And I mean, all we get is a decent wage, we get health insurance, and a pension.

-Well, I'm not dead, I'm not dead set against the unions.
+Well, I'm not dead set against unions.

 All I've ever said is that if you're going to join one, you should know what you're doing.

-Well, exactly.
+Oh, exactly.

 I understand that.

-You know, and that makes sense there, but I mean, you know, you're always like you're talking about the union thugs and stuff like that.
+But I mean, you know, you're always like, you're talking about the union thugs and stuff like that.

-I mean Well, we all we know that well, come on now.
+Well, come on now.

 Don't make me mention names here.